 In May of 2019 John began as the Executive Director of the Nueces River Authority.
 During the first 3 years of his leadership, he completed the construction of the Leakey Regional Wastewater System, formed the Utilities Operations Division, and created the Project Administration/Management division assisting governmental entities within 17,500 square mile Nueces Basin with planning, financing, design, construction, and operation of needed public infrastructure.

 John led the effort to develop the first Strategic Plan for the Authority with emphasis on identifying needs within the basin and creating economic solutions to address those needs.
-He is currently leading the challenge of creating the Division of Flood Plain Administration and the Division of Stormwater Management.
+He is currently leading the challenge of creating the Division of Flood Plain Administration.

-John and his wife Sandy live in Medina County.
-They enjoy their church, First Baptist Hondo, golf, travel and time with their children, grandchildren, and family.
+John and his wife Sandy live in Medina County where they enjoy their church, golf, travel and time with their children, grandchildren.

 Lorie Flores began working as the Administrative Assistant to the Executive Director for Nueces River Authority in June 2022.
 Lorie has many years of customer service and accounting experience.
 She is excited to start a new journey with Nueces River Authority.
 Lorie and husband Marcos have lived in Uvalde for many years and have four beautiful children.
 Lorie says, “My Family is my world.”